apt1002/strategy/heterodox.md

 - You cannot publish.
 - You cannot organise.
 - You cannot keep records.
-- You cannot buy specialist goods, such as dance shoes [3 shops within walking distance of our flat in Berlin].
+- You cannot buy specialist goods, such as dance shoes.
 - You cannot have a bank account.
 - You cannot pay your taxes.
 - You cannot even watch TV.